microsoft/semantic-kernel/docs/decisions/0039-function-call-content.md

 ### Decision Outcome
 It was decided to go with the `AuthorRole.Tool` role because it is well-known, and conceptually, it can represent function results as well as any other tools that SK will need to support in the future.

-## 3. Type of FunctionCallResultContent.Result property:
+## 3. Type of FunctionResultContent.Result property:
-There are a few data types that can be used for the `FunctionCallResultContent.Result` property.
+There are a few data types that can be used for the `FunctionResultContent.Result` property.
 The data type in question should allow the following scenarios:
 - Be serializable/deserializable, so that it's possible to serialize chat history containing function result content and rehydrate it later when needed.
 - It should be possible to communicate function execution failure either by sending the original exception or a string describing the problem to LLM.